lancelot-1987/sfmono-idea/README.md

-# sfmono-idea
+# San Francisco Mono for IntelliJ
-Plugin for Intellij-based IDEs which adds support for San Francisco Mono font in editor.
+Plugin for IntelliJ-based IDEs which adds support for San Francisco Mono font in editor.
 It copies SF Mono to the needed location and automatically sets it as a default font in editor.

 **System requirements:**